ruggeri/tech-notes/ai/self-driving-car.md

 and also to selectively retrain a few top extraction layers, too, if you like.
 To freeze a layer, you set `#trainable` to false.

+## Transfer Learning

+* Mentions that one advantage is that if a well-known network has been trained on a large dataset, you can get a big advantage if you're working with a smaller dataset.
+* Common approachn when you have a small dataset of similar data is you freeze the convolutional layers, strip off the FC classification layers, and replace with a randomly initialized FC classification layers.
+Then you just train these with your small dataset.
+This avoids overfitting.
+    * If your small dataset is quite different, you may even want to strip off some of the top convolution layers, because those may not be features of what you're looking for.
+    * But early convolutions which look for shapes could still be very useful.
+So you might just keep the first couple convolutions, and again not training those.
+* If you have a lot of data, you can use the pre-trained weights as an initial choice, but then retrain the whole thing.
+* They claim increased amount of labeled data plus more computational power of GPUs is why NNs are a thing now.
+* They talk about some history:
+    * LeNet was from 1998 and was used for digit recognition.
+    * AlexNet was similar (but deeper) and used for ImageNet.
+        * Used GPUs, which was new.
+Also used ReLU, which was new.
+Also dropout, which was new.
+Error on ImageNet dropped from 26% to 15%.
+* AlexNet architecture:
+    * Input is 224x224x3.
+They do 11x11 convolution to 96
+      layers.
+Stride is 4.
+That downsamples to 55x55.
+They use ReLU.
+    * Then they do LRN followed by 3x3 pooling with a stride of two.
+That further downsampels to 27x27.
+They find overlapping pooling added about 0.5% accuracy.
+    * Next they do two sets of 128 5x5 convolution on 48 layers
+      each.
+I believe they do this on two parallel GPUs.
+The stride is now one.
+    * They again do LRN and 3x3 pooling with a stride of two.
+This brings us to a size of 13x13.
+No more pooling will be done.
+    * Now they do two sets of 192 3x3 kernels, each acting on *all* 256 layers of the prior layer.
+This is the only time there is cross-communication in the convolution pipeline.
+At this point they stop doing LRN or pooling.
+    * They repeat an identical layer of two pairs of 192 3x3 kernels, but this time they work on only half the previous 384 layers.
+    * They have a pair of 128 3x3 kernels, as ever acting on halves of the previous layer's feature maps.
+    * They now do a fully connected layer of 4096 units, followed by a second layer of 4096 units.
+This then goes to 1000 unit softmax layer, which is the output.
+    * They note that CNNs are a good way to inject a bunch of
+      knowledge: that features are invariant to translation, which is vital to learn a very hard task with limited data.
+    * They note that training took 5 days on two GTX 580 GPUs.
+They used two GPUs primarily because their GPUs didn't have enough memory to fit the entire model otherwise.
+    * They increase the dataset size by a factor of *2048* by doing 224x224 crops of the 256x256 input images.
+At test time, they take a 256x256 image and take 5 224x224 patches: the corners and the center.
+They then average the results.
+Without this augmentation, they found that overfittingn was a huge problem and they would have been forced to use a much smaller network.
+    * (BTW, the paper has a mathematical error; the input should be 227x227x3; Karpathy notes this).
+    * They further augment by doing PCA for the pixel intesnities across ImageNet and then adding small multiples of the principal components.
+This effectively changes the intensity of the lighting, they claim.
+This increases accuracy by one %age point.
+    * They do weight decay, which they found was important to get good *training* accuracy; so they didn't use it as merely a regularizer.
+Weird that this would occur.
+Otherwise, they did standard SGD on batches of 128 with momentum.
+They initialized with Gaussian weights of 0.01 stddev.
+They used a bias initialized at 1.0 for some of the convolutional layers.
+    * They decayed the learning rate by 10x when the validation error stopped improving.
+    * One way they test visual knowledge is to find what pairs of images are closes at the last layer of 4096 hidden units, measured by L2 distance.
+    * They note that accuracy decreases by 2 %age points if any layer is removed.
+So they claim depth is very important.
+* They note that LRN is not typically used anymore, as it doesn't seem to add much if any value.
+* They then start talking about VGG.
+This is a simpler architecture.
+* GoogLeNet performs just a bit better than VGG.
+They used the "inception module" idea, which is very efficient.
+    * Inception module was pooling followed by a 1x1.
+    * AND, a 1x1, followed by: (a) nothing, (b) a 3x3 convolution, (c) a 5x5 convolution.
+    * It ends up having a very small number of parameters, while still being very accurate.
+So it's a good choice for real-time applications they say.
+* Resnet is also from 2015, and is from Microsoft.
+    * It has 152 layers, vs 22 from GoogLeNet or 19 from VGG.
+    * Resnet has 3% error which is better than human accuracy.
+    * It can train fast because of the skip connections.
+* This module was idiotic.
+They gave you some bottleneck features and had you train a simple logistic classifier.

 ## Conda

 ```